Phillip Schofield: 1993–2023: ITV presenting

-In 2016, he travelled to South Africa with his wife, as part of a series of short clips for This Morning.
-Following this, ITV aired three 30 minute episodes in a primetime slot, called Schofield's South African Adventure.
+In 2016, Schofield travelled to South Africa with his wife Stephanie Lowe, as part of a series of short clips for This Morning.
+Following this, ITV aired three thirty-minute episodes in a primetime slot, called Schofield's South African Adventure.
 Since March 2017, he has presented 5 Gold Rings, a new game show format for ITV.
 In 2017, Schofield presented three-part factual series How To Spend It Well at Christmas with Phillip Schofield in which he tested the latest must-have festive gifts.
+The series concluded in 2022.